 Dealer Vs Non-Dealer Car Servicing

-Most mechanics advertise log book services that won’t affect your new car warranty… We dive into the age-old dealer vs non-dealer car servicing debate.
+Most mechanics advertise log book services that won’t affect your new car warranty… We dive into the age-old dealer vs non-dealer car servicing debate and look at extended warranties based on servicing conditions.

 Most new car dealers, even some car makers too, are happy to peddle the idea that only an authorised service outlet can perform logbook servicing.
 And there’s a slight grain of truth in that, too.
 Confused?
 Good, that’s just the way they like it.